Azure/bicep-types-az/generated/iothub/microsoft.devices/2017-01-19/types.md

 ## RoutingProperties
 ### Properties
 * **endpoints**: [RoutingEndpoints](#routingendpoints): The properties related to the custom endpoints to which your IoT hub routes messages based on the routing rules.
 A maximum of 10 custom endpoints are allowed across all endpoint types for paid hubs and only 1 custom endpoint is allowed across all endpoint types for free hubs.
-* **fallbackRoute**: [FallbackRouteProperties](#fallbackrouteproperties): The properties related to the fallback route based on which the IoT hub routes messages to the fallback endpoint.
+* **fallbackRoute**: [FallbackRouteProperties](#fallbackrouteproperties): The properties of the route that is used as a fall-back route when none of the conditions specified in the 'routes' section are met.
+This is an optional parameter.
+When this property is not set, the messages which do not meet any of the conditions specified in the 'routes' section get routed to the built-in eventhub endpoint.
 * **routes**: [RouteProperties](#routeproperties)[]: The list of user-provided routing rules that the IoT hub uses to route messages to built-in and custom endpoints.
 A maximum of 100 routing rules are allowed for paid hubs and a maximum of 5 routing rules are allowed for free hubs.

 ## RoutingServiceBusQueueEndpointProperties